Alcohol withdrawal assessment scale (CIWA-AR)

 Diazepam needs to be time limited – ie no longer than one week.

-It is recommended that oral thiamine and multivitamins continue to be administered at home.
+It is recommended that oral thiamine and multivitamins be continued for the first four weeks of abstinence.

 If the person decides to discontinue the withdrawal,and resumes drinking then the benzodiazepines should be ceased.